flare891/rmslow/Drawings/Eva/Search/README.md

 The File service stores the actual digital object in a table in S3, while the metadata for that file is stored separately in a MySQL table.

-The following information will be stored:
+The following information will be stored per File record in the MySQL table:

 #### Metadata
 ```json5